-Peter Merrington is Postdoctoral Research Associate on Beyond the Multiplex, based in the School of Geography, Politics and Sociology at Newcastle University.
+Peter Merrington is Postdoctoral Research Associate on Beyond the Multiplex, based in the School of Social & Political Sciences at University of Glasgow.

-For Beyond the Multiplex, Peter will conduct multi-method research to generate qualitative and quantitive data for the project.
+For Beyond the Multiplex, Peter will conduct multi-method research to generate qualitative and quantitative data for the project.
 This will involve conducting interviews and focus groups with key stakeholders in regional cinema and with regionally based film audiences.
 It will also involve analysing and interpreting documents, quantitative survey results and qualitative data and preparing data for digital analysis as well as writing up research results and contributing to dissemination of findings to academic and non-academic audiences.

 Before joining the project Peter was Assistant Director of AV Festival, a leading international festival of contemporary art, film and music, based in North East England.
 Peter received his PhD in Fine Art from Newcastle University (2016).
-Previously, Peter taught Art History at Newcastle University and worked on the production of film festivals, biennials and international events including with Liverpool Biennial and the British Council.
+Previously, Peter taught Art History at Newcastle University and worked on the production of film festivals, biennials and international events.

 Matthew Hanchard (Research Associate)

 Matthew Hanchard is a Research Associate at the University of Glasgow working full-time for Beyond the Multiplex.
 He contributes towards data gathering, data analyses and various research outputs across the project.
 This includes conducting interviews, facilitating focus groups, analysing a wide range of qualitative and quantitative data, and contributing towards the dissemination of findings to both academic and non-academic audiences.
 Before joining the project, Matthew gained a BA(hons) in Photography from the University of Derby where he developed an interest in photography and film theory.
 He later received an MA in Photography and Urban Cultures from Goldsmiths (University of London), where he developed an interest in visual sociology and audience reception studies.
 In his PhD, Matthew sits at the intersection of cartographic theory, practice theory, and digital sociology.
 He has also carried out collaborative research for a COST funded action on social networks and travel behaviour, drawing on social network theory and mobilities literature.
 He has delivered various seminars as a tutor at University of Sheffield at both undergraduates and postgraduate level to students in Sociological Studies and the Management school.
 Outside academia, Matthew has an acumen of skills developed through employment in social housing policy, software development (SharePoint) and implementation project planning, staff training and development, and railway infrastructure maintenance planning.